-We work to redesign our food system so that safe and healthy food is accessible for everyone, and that it promotes the health of individuals, communities, and the environment.
-Our role is to leverage major institutional purchasers to revive a regional food system and grow sustainable food production; incubate innovative food & community projects; and to engage health professionals as opinion leaders in institutional, community and legislative policy interventions.
+We work to redesign our food system for healthier people and a healthier planet.
+Our role is to leverage major institutional purchasers to revive a regional food system and grow sustainable food production; incubate innovative food & community projects; and to engage health professionals as opinion leaders in institutional, community and legislative policy interventions to drive change.

 Food permeates our environments in many ways, tying together communities on business, and familial levels.
 We work through a number of projects and with many partners to improve community food environments in innovative ways.
 Our goal: tie food and health together.
 That includes increasing access to fresh, healthy food where you live, work and play, but also making sure food entrepreneurs can support their ventures and ensuring a positive space for community activism.
 Many of our projects focus on bringing the healthcare and food sectors together, but food and health are so closely tied that this takes a number of community stakeholders working together on multiple levels to bring this vision to life.

 Institutions spend millions of dollars every year on food.
 These millions are an opportunity to invest in strong, healthy communities and environments.
 Across the country, hospitals, universities, schools, and other institutions are working to include fresh, locally-grown products in their meals.
 We work to create a network to share ideas, tools, and resources to support a range of efforts to serve local foods in your meal program!